On Approximability of Steiner Tree in $\ell_p$-metrics: String Metrics

 Moreover, for all $x \in \{0,1\}^n$, $\eta(x)$ can be computed in $O(n)$ time. \end{lemma}

 Then, given a hard instance $(P, X)$ of Hamming \dst, consider $(\eta(P), \eta(X))$ as an instance of \dst in the Ulam metric.
 In particular, there is a one-to-one correspondence between Steiner trees in the two instances and their costs are exactly scaled by $2$.
 So, hardness is exactly scaled by $2$ (using that $\eta(x)$ can be computed in $O(n)$ time).
-Hence, we have the following. \begin{corollary} \dst in the Ulam metric is \apx-hard. \end{corollary}
+This completes the prove of Theorem \ref{thm: ulam hardness}.